antimof/UxPlay/README.txt

 Other possible MSYS2 gstreamer plugin packages you might use are listed in [MSYS2 packages](https://packages.msys2.org/package/).

-You also will need to grant the uxplay executable permission to have access through the Windows firewall.
+You also will need to grant permission to the uxplay executable uxplay.exe to access data through the Windows firewall.
 You may automatically be offered the choice to do this when you first run uxplay, or you may need to do it using **Windows Settings-\>Update and Security-\>Windows Security-\>Firewall & network protection -\> allow an app through firewall**.
 If your virus protection flags uxplay.exe as "suspicious" (but without a true malware signature) you may need to give it an exception.

-Now test (in a MSYS2 terminal window) with
+Now test by running "`uxplay`" (in a MSYS2 terminal window).
+If you need to specify the audiosink, there are two main choices on Windows: the older DirectSound plugin "`-as directsoundsink`", and the more modern Windows Audio Session API (wasapi) plugin "`-as wasapisink`", which supports options such as

-    uxplay -as directsoundsink
+    uxplay -as 'wasapisink low_latency=true device=\"<guid>\"'

-Unfortunately, so far there is no success in getting UxPlay to successfully create a valid GStreamer audio pipeline ending at the more-modern **wasapi** Windows audiosink with option "`-as wasapisink`".
+where `<guid>` specifies an available audio device by its GUID, which can be found using "`gst-device-monitor-1.0 Audio`": `<guid>` has a form like `\{0.0.0.00000000\}.\{98e35b2b-8eba-412e-b840-fd2c2492cf44\}`.

 # Usage